baobabsoluciones/hackathonbaobab2021/README.md

 There is a [web checker in the site of the original challenge](https://www.sportscheduling.ugent.be/ITC2021/validator.php) where you can paste your solution and see the validations.

-Alternatively, the organizers have kindly [shared the code of the checker in github](https://github.com/Robin-X/RobinX/) so it can be run locally (it has been tested in Linux exclusively).
+Alternatively, the organizers have kindly [shared the code of the checker in github](https://github.com/Robin-X/RobinX/) so it can be run locally.
+It has been tested in Linux exclusively.

-Finally, we provide through the `Experiment.check_solution` method, the same validations as the original ones.
+Finally, we provide a port of those same validations through the `Experiment.check_solution` method.

 In case you find differences between validations, let us know.
+The original validations have priority over our own port.

 ## Requisites and download

 python>=3.6 and git are needed.
 All command line actions assume a Windows machine.

+Download the repository to your machine:

 ```bash
 git clone git@github.com:baobabsoluciones/hackathonbaobab2021.git